Be it the blaring car stereos, the car horn noise, or the screeching garbage trucks, I have had my unpleasant experience of living near the main road.

 To make my already bad situation worse, four of my windows directly face the main road.

 It is a fact that unwanted noise has become a part and parcel of our everyday life.
 If you are in a similar situation, I can assure you that there are many solutions which you can choose from.

-In this article, I share with you some of the best ways of soundproofing your windows.
+In this article, you will learn how to soundproof windows.
 But before we get into that, let’s look at some mind-boggling questions in this regard.

-Is sound coming through my windows or walls?
+Is noise coming through my windows or walls?

-You need to identify the exact point of entry of sound into your home.
+You need to identify the exact point of entry of noise into your home.
 This is the first part of solving any kind of noise problems.

 A lot of research has proven that noise mostly enters houses through windows, and not walls as a lot of people tend to believe.